 Giving an engagement party speech is both exciting and nerve wracking.
 Whether you’re the soon-to-be groom or bride-to-be, a friend, or a family member, you just might be called upon to give a speech so have fun with it and enjoy the experience.

-And, always remember that a great speech is one that is delivered well, and written well and all that it
+Just remember that a great speech is one that is delivered well and written well, and that takes a little preparation and creativity.

-If you aren't sure what to write, or are completely stuck on what to say here's a great example of how to
+If you aren’t sure what to write or are completely stuck on what to say, take a look at our tips and the example below.

 She loves animals.

 Even a simple list can give you a jumping off point for an engagement party speech.
 The couple has a shared love of pizza—take that one point and you’ll be surprised how your speech can build from that.

 You can open your speech with something funny or humorous, a light hearted comment about marriage in general, or something specific to the couple—such as: